Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Sequoia are $1,446 a year including full coverage.
-Comprehensive costs approximately $320 a year, collision costs $552, and liability is $416.
-Liability-only insurance costs around $474 a year, with high-risk driver insurance costing around $3,126.
-Teen drivers pay the highest rates at $5,362 a year or more.
+The average insurance rates for a Toyota Sequoia are $1,446 a year including full coverage.
+Comprehensive costs approximately $320, collision insurance costs $552, and liability costs around $416.
+A liability-only policy costs as low as $474 a year, and high-risk insurance costs around $3,126.
+16-year-old drivers cost the most to insure at up to $5,362 a year.

 Average premium for full coverage: $1,446

-Estimates include $500 physical damage insurance deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and Sequoia trim levels.
+Estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different Sequoia trim levels.

-For a 40-year-old driver, Toyota Sequoia insurance prices go from as low as $474 for just the minimum liability insurance to a high of $3,126 for a driver who requires high-risk insurance.
+For an average driver, Toyota Sequoia insurance rates range from as low as $474 for just the minimum liability insurance to a much higher rate of $3,126 for a high-risk insurance policy.

-The ranges above highlight why it is important to compare rates quotes using their specific location and risk profile, instead of making a decision based on price averages.
+The examples above highlight why anyone shopping for car insurance should compare prices using their specific location and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.